On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

-We note that we get a similar result as in Theorem \ref{THUM2} for the function classes $\mathcal{G}$ in the case of several global minimizers.
+We note that we can obtain a similar result as in Theorem \ref{THUM2} for the function class $\mathcal{G}$ in the case of several global minimizers.
 Finally we will take a look at the extremity $(\beta_0,h_0)$ of the critical line $h_T$.
 Given a vector $u\in\mathbb{R}^q$, we denote by $u^{\bot}$ the vector space made of all vectors orthogonal to $u$ in the Euclidean space $\mathbb{R}^q$.
 Consider the hyperplane